 Menu Close

-It must have been nice to hear the recognition you received from new head coach Jonathan Woodgate.
+It must have been nice to Have heard the previous recognition you received from Jonathan Woodgate?

-How have you been keeping match fit during the summer break?
+How Do you keep match fit during the summer breaks?

-I love fitness training anyway so spent much of the time in the gym as well as finding time to rest but at the same time not getting complacent.
+I love fitness training anyway so spend much of my time in the gym as well as finding time to rest but at the same time not getting complacent.

 I stay away from red meat and eat high-protein foods like chicken and fish.
 My diet doesn’t change off-season as its the type of food I have been raised on so it’s just normal for me to eat healthily.

-You are statistically one of the fastest members at Middlesbrough, is this a natural ability or something you still have to work on?
+You are statistically one of the fastest members at Tottenham, is this a natural ability or something you still have to work on?

 What’s your main aim for this season?